EBarzegaran/MouseVisualCoding/README.md

-# MouseVisualCoding
+# Mouse Visual Coding
-In this repo I will develop my code for mouse visual coding in python.
+In this repository I will develope my code in python for decoding analysis based on local field potential recordings of mouse visual cortex.

 Here I use a publicly available dataset from Allen Brain institute: https://portal.brain-map.org/explore/circuits/visual-coding-neuropixels